arc64/www.tecks.co.nz/books/the-conditions-upon-which-learning-depends/verbal-learning-processes/how-conceptual-responses-are-acquired/index.md

 ![Figure 4420b.
 Response characteristics of a learner who has only an undergeneralised understanding of a new concept](../../../../../assets/images/Figure4420b.png "Figure 4420b.
-Response characteristics of a learner who has only an undergeneralised understanding of a new concept"){.image-inline}
+Response characteristics of a learner who has only an undergeneralised understanding of a new concept"){: .image-inline}

 *Figure 4420b.
 Response characteristics of a learner who has only an undergeneralised understanding of a new concept*